Hyperbaric Oxygen Therapy in Winnipeg | Canada Hyperbarics Skip to main content

 Some facilities offer private-pay HBOT, typically for conditions outside the recognised indications list or for patients preferring faster scheduling.
 Approximate per-session rate at the Winnipeg private clinic.
 Package pricing and chamber type affect final cost.
 Confirm pricing with the clinic directly.

-Note: A 40-session course for a condition not covered by the provincial plan typically totals $7,000 to $13,000.
+Note: A 40-session private course typically totals $6,000 to $8,000.
 Most Manitoba private insurance plans do not cover HBOT; confirm with your plan administrator before starting.

 How to Get a Referral for HBOT in Winnipeg